 Australian Women's Weekly began as a weekly magazine in 1933.
 In 1982, it converted to a monthly frequency.
 The title stayed the same, both for reasons of familiarity and because the title Women's Monthly was deemed 'unseemly'.

-The now-defunct British publication Marxism Today was originally the theoretical journal of the British Communist Party, and read the way you'd expect.
+Marxism Today - A now-defunct British publication was originally the theoretical journal of the British Communist Party, and read the way you'd expect.
 During its last years when Martin Jacques was the editor, however, it devoted itself to a more generally leftist critique of Thatcherism and gained a wider audience.
 The joke from both sides of the political spectrum was that the only Marxism in it was the title.

-Nintendo Power was half an example of this.
-Initially the second half of the title referred to the "power" it gave to Nintendo game players to beat the games they were playing, through included tips, strategies, and walkthroughs.
-Eventually it began to give up including tips and focused more on interviews and news, as anyone could just as easily look up a walkthrough or watch gameplay videos on YouTube.
+Nintendo Power - Initially, the second half of the title referred to the "power" it gave to Nintendo game players to beat the games they were playing, through included tips, strategies, and walkthroughs.
+Eventually it began to give up including tips and focused more on interviews and news, as anyone could just as easily look up a solution on GameFAQs or watch video playthroughs on YouTube.

 Opera Monthly - Thanks to financial problems, the New York magazine from the publishers of TheaterWeek, published every other month during the parent company's final year or so of operation.

 Protoculture Addicts - An anime magazine published in the US, the name indicates its origins as a Robotech fanzine.